Aquanty/rtd-hgs/docs/source/index.rst

 | will be used for porous media, discrete fractures and dual continua
   respectively.

-| In the case of porous and dual media, this instruction overrides the
-  pseudo-soil default so that relative permeability factors are applied to both horizontal and vertical flow.
+In the case of porous and dual media, this instruction overrides the pseudo-soil default so that relative permeability factors are applied to both horizontal and vertical flow.

 --------------

+|

+:math:`\bullet \bullet \bullet`

+Input instructions !
+Unsaturated tables

 The following instructions can be used to modify the default tables which define the constitutive relationships:

 --------------

+Pressure-saturation
+'''''''''''''''''''

-| **Pressure-saturation**
+|

 | ``Scope:`` ``.grok`` ``.mprops .fprops .dprops``

 #. **pressure(i), saturation(i)...end** Pressure :math:`\psi` [L] and
    saturation :math:`S` [-].

-| Paired values of pressure :math:`\psi` and saturation :math:`S` should
-  be entered from lowest pressure (i.e. most negative) to highest pressure, usually zero.
+Paired values of pressure :math:`\psi` and saturation :math:`S` should be entered from lowest pressure (i.e. most negative) to highest pressure, usually zero.
 The last line of the table must be an End instruction, and the number of entries in the list are counted automatically to determine the table size.

 --------------

+|

+:math:`\bullet \bullet \bullet`

+Input instructions !
+Pressure-saturation

 --------------

+Saturation-relative k
+'''''''''''''''''''''

-| **Saturation-relative k**
+|

 | ``Scope:`` ``.grok`` ``.mprops .fprops .dprops``

 #. **saturation(i), rel_perm(i)...end** Saturation :math:`S` [-] and
    relative permeability :math:`k_{rw}` [-].

-| Paired values of saturation :math:`S` and relative permeability
-  :math:`k_{rw}` should be entered from lowest to highest saturation.
+Paired values of saturation :math:`S` and relative permeability :math:`k_{rw}` should be entered from lowest to highest saturation.
 The last line of the table must be an End instruction, and the number of entries in the list are counted automatically to determine the table size.

 --------------

+|

+:math:`\bullet \bullet \bullet`

+Input instructions !
+Saturation-relative k

 .. _surface-flow-2: